horizonlyz/SpamIcons/README.md

 It's just a simple code that spams all entire icons on your screen.
 This is intended for a [Von's Cover of Datastream](https://www.youtube.com/watch?v=iT7D6cJarew) for additional effects.

+Also, if you are reading this Von, you can get this executable file if you build yourself, and you won't get detected by Defender.

 ## Build
 Prerequisite:
 - Visual Studio 2019 - 2022